Professor Matthew Daniel Eddy

 Science and Technology Studies, History and Philosophy of Science, Media Studies, Environmental Humanities, Medical Humanities, Gender Studies, The Enlightenment (and its Afterlives)

 I am a cultural and intellectual historian of modern Europe.
-After completing a PhD in European history at Durham University, I held postdoctoral fellowships at MIT, Harvard and the Max Planck Institute for the History of Science in Berlin.
-I've since held professorial appointments at Durham, Caltech and Uppsala University.
+Early in my career I worked at Princeton University, MIT, Harvard and the Max Planck Institute for the History of Science in Berlin.
+I've since held professorial appointments at Durham University, Caltech and Uppsala University.
 I currently am Durham University’s Chair and Professor in the History and Philosophy of Science and the Co-Director of the Institute for Medieval and Early Modern Studies.

 Most of my research addresses the cultural history of science in modern Britain and its former empire.
 I am especially interested in how different social groups used science and its attendant media technologies to make competing knowledge claims about the nature and the body.
 I have authored two books on this subject titled Media and the Mind: Art, Science and Notebooks as Paper Machines, 1700-1830 (Chicago: 2023) and The Language of Mineralogy: John Walker, Chemistry, and the Edinburgh Medical School, 1750-1800 (Routledge: 2008/2016).
 I've also edited five volumes and published articles in the Journal of British Studies, British Journal for the History of Science, Book History, Intellectual History Review, History of Education, Literature and Theology, Notes and Records of the Royal Society of London and elsewhere.